katebrenner/JavaCarGame/README.md

 ## What's next:
-* Gaining user input to store as Player 1 and Player 2
-* Displying Winner's name upon win condition
+* Gaining & Storing user information to display user’s name on screen instead of “Player 1”
+* Adding Obstacles as the cars are Racing
+* Option to play against computer

 ## Wins: